niwatorrri/niwatorrri.github.io/_posts/2019-11-18-java-for-cpp-programmers.md

 - Java has NO pointers, only object references.
 NO pointer arithmetic, no conversion to primitive types, no address/dereferencing operators (as & and * in C), no need for memory management
 - NO global variables in Java
-- NO struct, union, typedef, enum as in C
+- NO struct, union, typedef as in C
 - Methods: i.e. functions in C, MUST be defined inside a class, can be invoked before declaration
 - The main() method MUST be declared as follows: argc can be determined by args.length